fullstackreact/redux-modules/README.md

 ## API handling

 The power of `redux-modules` really comes into play when dealing with async code.
 The common pattern of handling async API calls, which generates multiple states.
+Notice in our above example we can mark types as `api`

 The first requirement is to require a middleware (similar to the `react-redux-routing` library) to provide common api configuration settings.